vitorsalgado/react-web-starter/README.md

 ## To Do

-- [ ] Basic functional workflow with React and Redux
+- [ ] Basic workflow with React and Redux
 - [ ] StyleLint seems to be not working properly